The 2015-16 award winners were chosen by the fifteen-member VPA Executive Council assisted by the 2015-16 Principals of the Year.

 The Awards Process-

-Nominations forms must be submitted to the VPA by March 1.
+Nomination forms must be submitted to the VPA by the deadline given on the nomination application.
 Complete and submit the nomination form.
 Nominations may be submitted by the nominee themselves, a nominee’s colleague, or the general public

 The Selection committee will consist of the VPA Executive Council, previous year award winners and VPA staff